 Clearly state your expectations at the beginning of class:

-- Explicitly state your expectations in the syllabus.
+- Explicitly state your expectations in the syllabus by using the sample syllabi statements.

 - Share with students your expectations around assessed work and provide guidelines for ethical group work if applicable.
 One of the best things you can do is communicate regularly with your students about what you are trying to achieve, especially as we are largely teaching and learning remotely.